Summary

 Notable Quotes

-"Saying on budget is every project's goal but can be the hardest, especially in our business."
+"Saying on budget is every project goal, and in design it can be the hardest, especially with ever-changing requirements."

 More Videos